-7.3.15.1.
-A 20-point bonus (maximum of 100) may be earned by any Class A, C, D, E, or F group for each participant age 18 or younger at your Field Day operation that completes at least one QSO.
+- 7.3.15.1.
+A 20-point bonus (maximum of 100) may be earned by any Class A, C, D, E, or F group for each participant age 18 or younger at your Field Day operation that completes at least one OSO. - 7.3.15.2.

-7.3.15.2.
 For a 1-person Class B station, a 20-point bonus is earned if the operator is age 18 or younger.
 For a 2-person Class B station, a 20-point bonus is earned for each operator age 18 or younger (maximum of 40 points.)
 Keep in mind that Class B is only a 1 or 2 person operation.
-This bonus does not allow the total number of participants in Class B to exceed 1 or 2.
+This bonus does not allow the total number of participants in Class B to exceed 1 or 2. - 7.3.16 Social Media: 100 points for promoting your Field Day activation to the general public via an active, recognized and utilized social media platform (Facebook, Twitter, Instagram, etc).
+This bonus is available to bona fide Amateur Radio clubs and Field Day groups that welcome visitors to their operation.
+Individual participants do not qualify for this bonus.
+Club websites do not qualify for this bonus.
+Available to all classes. - 7.3.17 Safety Officer Bonus: A 100-point bonus may be earned by having a person serving as a Safety Officer for those groups setting up Class A stations.
+This person must verify that all safety concerns on the Safety Check List (found in the ARRL Field Day Packet) have been adequately met.
+This is an active bonus simply designating someone as Safety Officer does not automatically earn this bonus.
+A statement verifying the completion of the Safety Check List must be included in the supporting documentation sent to ARRL HQ in order to claim this bonus.